 Citron noted an abundance of adverse-event reports in which information was oddly scarce following legal inquiries, writing, “We see many cases in which, as soon as the risk of legal liability emerges in a case, the hospital stops providing further information about the patient outcome and post-failure inquiry findings.”

 Da Vinci surgery victims who are entitled to compensation need counsel who will persevere through the lack of prompt disclosure and fight hard so that justice may be served.
 The medical device attorneys at Reich & Binstock have considerable expertise in handling complex medical device litigation, such as a da Vinci surgery lawsuit, and they are willing to investigate at no charge any and all legal options that an injured da Vinci surgery patient may have.
-All one must do is decide not to be a silent victim and contact the law firm at 713-622-7271 or online through the case evaluation request form posted on this website.
+All one must do is decide not to be a silent victim and contact Reich & Binstock at 713-622-7271 or online through the case evaluation request form posted on this website.
+Our Houston personal injury lawyers are here to help you navigate the complex legal process surrounding your case.